-For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals struggling with orthorexia.
-Proudly serving North & South Carolina, Carolina House is the premier provider of eating disorder treatment for females and males age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.
+For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals who are struggling with orthorexia.
+Proudly serving North Carolina and South Carolina, Carolina House is the premier provider of gender-inclusive eating disorder treatment for individuals age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.

-Learn more about orthorexia treatment at Carolina House Eating Disorder Treatment Center in North & South Carolina
+Learn more about orthorexia treatment at Carolina House Eating Disorder Treatment Center in North Carolina

 Helping a loved one get treatment for orthorexia